biicode/docs/rpi/biicodews.rst

 Finally, the Raspberry Pi user's password will be asked.
 If you have not changed your password, for raspbian is **raspberry**.

-If you want to send files to another Raspberry Pi or specify a different directory that appears in your settings.bii, you have the option of passing these parameters to the bii:send.
-These parameters are not obligatory, can be passed only a new directory and use the other parameters of settings.bii.
+If you want to send files to another Raspberry Pi or specify a different directory that appears in your **settings.bii**, you have the option of passing these parameters to the ``bii:send``.
+These parameters are not obligatory, can be passed only a new directory and use the other parameters of **settings.bii**.

 .. code-block:: bash